Canonical-Correlation-Based Fast Feature Selection for Structural Health Monitoring: Empirical studies

-The four UCI datasets \citep{Dua:2019}, which are summarised in Table \ref{tbl:regression}, are used to compare the SSC with the seven MI-based criteria in linear regression tasks.
-The Student dataset \citep{cortez2008using} is used to predict the final grade of the Portuguese class (from 0 to 20) in secondary education of two Portuguese schools by demographic, social and school-related features.
-The Parkinson dataset \citep{sakar2013collection} is used to predict the Unified Parkinson Disease Rating Scale (UPDRS) scores by the features extracted from multiple types of sound recordings, including sustained vowels, numbers, words and short sentences.
-The Conductor dataset \citep{hamidieh2018data} is used in predicting the critical temperature of a superconductor from the features extracted from the superconductor’s chemical formula.
-The Energy dataset \citep{candanedo2017data} is used to predict the energy usage of appliances during operation from environmental parameters.
-The original 24 features are expanded to 2924 features using 1st to 3rd-degree polynomial basis functions.
+Four additional UCI datasets \cite{Dua:2019}, which are summarised in Table \ref{tbl:regression}, are used to compare the SSC with the seven other criteria in selecting features for regression tasks.
+The \textit{Student} dataset \cite{cortez2008using} aims to predict the final grade (from 0 to 20) of the Portuguese class in secondary education of two Portuguese schools by demographic, social and school-related features.
+The \textit{Parkinson} dataset \cite{sakar2013collection} is designed to predict the Unified Parkinson Disease Rating Scale (UPDRS) scores by features extracted from multiple types of sound recordings, including sustained vowels, numbers, words and short sentences.
+The \textit{Conductor} dataset \cite{hamidieh2018data} aims to predict the critical temperature of a superconductor from features extracted from the superconductor’s chemical formula.
+The \textit{Energy} dataset \cite{candanedo2017data} is designed to predict the energy usage of appliances during operation from environmental parameters \RV{as features}, where the original 24 features are expanded to 2924 features using 1\textsuperscript{st} to 3\textsuperscript{rd}-degree polynomial basis functions.

-Similar to the classification tasks, for the SSC, the categorical features are transformed to an ordinal encoding.
-For the MI-based criteria, the continuous features of the Energy dataset are discretised into ten equal-width bins, while the others are into five equal-width bins.
-Ten-fold cross validation is applied.
-Given the selected features, a Linear Regression (LR) model is fit to the training data, where the continuous features are standardised to z-scores.
-The performance of the feature selection criteria is evaluated by the averaged Root-Mean-Square Error (RMSE) on the validation data; the results are shown in Figure \ref{fig:regression}.
-The proposed SSC has an obvious advantage over the other criteria.
-As the four tasks are single-output regressions, the SSC degenerates to the coefficient of determination, which has a monotonically decreasing relationship with the RMSE of the LR model \citep{glantz2016primer}.
-Therefore, the SSC-based filter method is equivalent to the LR-based wrapper method in the cases.
-In LR tasks, there is no surprise that the performance of the seven other filter methods is worse than the LR-based wrapper method.
+Similar to the classification tasks, for the SSC, the categorical features are assigned ordinal values.
+For the seven other criteria, the continuous features of the Energy dataset are discretised into ten equal-width bins, while the others are into five equal-width bins.
+Given the selected features, a Linear Regression (LR) model is applied for regression tasks, where the continuous features are standardised to z-scores.
+Ten-fold cross-validation is applied.
+The performance of the feature selection criteria is evaluated by the averaged \RV{R-squared} on the ten validation datasets.
+The results are shown in Figure \ref{fig:regression}.
+The SSC has an obvious advantage over the other criteria.
+It should be noted that since all four tasks are single-output regressions, the SSC degenerates to the coefficient of determination, which monotonically \RV{increases} with the \RV{R-squared} of the LR model \cite{glantz2016primer}.
+Therefore, in these four cases, the SSC-based filter method is equivalent to the LR-based wrapper method.